 The groundbreaking new (2020) book, “RECONOMICS“, describes reconomics as the study and development of processes that produce resilient recovery and revitalization in communities and regions.
 These processes are based on strategic, programmatic regeneration that repurposes, renews and/or reconnects built, natural, social and economic assets.
 As a result, local leaders worldwide now have a proven approach to producing what they all want: resilient prosperity.

 They can now address complex agendas without making governance more complicated.
 Today, virtually every place on Earth needs to simultaneously produce crisis recovery, economic revitalization and community resilience.
 Properly applied, the RECONOMICS Process does exactly that.

-“Process” is the key word.
+“Process” is obviously the key word.
 Every successful manufacturer, farmer, business owner and manager on the planet knows that a process is needed to reliably produce anything.
 That basic management insight is missing in most places that are striving to produce revitalization and/or resilience.
 Process is seldom present in such situations.
 As a result, failure is the norm.

 Instead, most places stagnate by endlessly producing plans that are never implemented.
 They launch initiatives that aren’t supported by–and are often sabotaged by—their own policies.
 They rely on private developers to propose projects, so that governance is reduced to reactive yes/no decisions.

 Or they focus on just one or two agendas—like downtown revitalization, heritage renewal or beautification—while ignoring numerous other factors that are crucial to success, like infrastructure renewal, air quality and natural resources restoration.

 Or they remain in a stop-start, project-oriented mode, never gaining the momentum and efficiency that comes with an ongoing program.
 They have to recruit new partnerships—and create new stakeholder engagement efforts—every time they want to do something new.